 The automated IoT platform configuration process, enabled by the Instantiator Pipeline, satisfies five of the six identified requirements (cf. Table 1).
-The last requirement, R6+ (Model-based Scenario Specification), was added at a later point of the research and aims to support users in defining scenario-specific rules for a given IoT environment.
-This requirement is motivated by the notion that the primary advantage of IoT platforms demands scenario-based automation through the definition of specific rules [9, 11].
-To serve this purpose of configuring scenarios within IoT environments, the ADOxx-based modeling method IoT2Model was created based on the GMMF and AMME (cf. Section 2.3), which allows users to design and evaluate scenarios through the modeling of abstract rules.
-It enables the bridging between the concepts required for a certain rule and the physical environment represented through the IoT platform of choice.
-The IoT2Model tool covers three different modeltypes, each responsible for modeling a scenario on a different abstraction level.
-The resulting metamodel, as implemented in ADOxx, is visualized in Fig. 8 using the CoChaCo tool [24].
+The last requirement, R6 (Model-based Scenario Specification), is based on the aim of this research to support users in defining scenario-specific rules for a given IoT environment.
+This requirement is motivated by the notion that the primary advantage of IoT platforms demands scenario-based automation through the definition of specific rules [10, 12].
+To serve this purpose of configuring scenarios within IoT environments, the ADOxx-based, open-source modeling method IoT2Model8 was created based on the GMMF and AMME (cf. Section 2.3), which allows users to design scenarios by modeling abstract rules.
+Moreover, it enables the bridging between the concepts required for a certain rule and the physical environment represented through the IoT platform of choice.
+Considering these capabilities, IoT2Model covers three different model types, each responsible for modeling IoT scenarios on a different abstraction level.
+The resulting metamodel, as implemented in ADOxx, is visualized in Fig. 8 using the CoChaCo tool [26].
 The following subsections detail the process of creating scenario-specific rules using the IoT2Model tool in the context of the Smat House case, as displayed in Fig. 9.

 4.3.1.
-IoT Infrastructure Modeltype
+IoT Infrastructure Model Type